7

 Checking the file system of the new disk after cloning

-We are convinced that the new SSD disc SDB, more precisely, volume "/dev/sdb1" is not mounted:
+We are convinced, that the new SSD disk sdb, more precisely the volume "/dev/sdb1" not mounted:

-Main: ensuring the launch of the operating system from the new section
+The main thing: ensuring the operating system starts from the new partition

-UUID identifier to a new boot and main section on SSD is known to us, but you can find out it in another way (if you forgot):
+We know the uuid identifier of the new boot and main partition on the SSD, but you can find it out in another way (if you forgot):

 lsblk -f